IcemanMick/ci_pp1_royal-canal-bjj/README.md

 3. As a first time user, I want to know how much classes cost.
 4. As a first time user, I want to know how experienced the coaches are.
 5. As a first time user, I want to know how I can join this gym.
+6. As a first time user, I want to know what the benefits are of learning BJJ.

 ### Returning Users

-6. As a returning user, I want to find out alternative class times in case I cannot attend my regular class.
+7. As a returning user, I want to find out alternative class times in case I cannot attend my regular class.
-7. As a returning user, I want to know how I can contact the coaches outside of training times.
+8. As a returning user, I want to know how I can contact the coaches outside of training times.
-8. As a returning user, I want to know if the gym has a social media presence and how I can find it.
+9. As a returning user, I want to know if the gym has a social media presence and how I can find it.
-9. As a returning user, I want to know what public transport services are near the gym, in the event that my regular mode of transport is compromised or I am travelling from a different direction.
+10. As a returning user, I want to know what public transport services are near the gym, in the event that my regular mode of transport is compromised or I am travelling from a different direction.
-10. As a returning user, I want to know of any upcoming news or changes with the gym.
+11. As a returning user, I want to know of any upcoming news or changes with the gym.

 ### Site Owners

-11. As a site owner, I want to provide new members with background information on my gym.
+12. As a site owner, I want to provide new members with background information on my gym.
-12. As a site owner, I want to provide showcase my coaches BJJ credentials and experience.
+13. As a site owner, I want to provide showcase my coaches BJJ credentials and experience.
-13. As a site owner, I want to my website to be visually appealing and easy to navigate.
+14. As a site owner, I want to my website to be visually appealing and easy to navigate.
-14. As a site owner, I want new members to be able to easily join my gym.
+15. As a site owner, I want new members to be able to easily join my gym.
-15. As a site owner, I want to update my current and new members with any new developments at the gym.
+16. As a site owner, I want to update my current and new members with any new developments at the gym.

 ## Website Design